VadimAnIsaev/FreePascal-MPI/openmpi/readme.txt

-Headers for FreePascal on OperMPI.
+##Headers for FreePascal on OperMPI.

+!
+NOT READY !